rowlandcoping/cheese-and-beer/README.md

 - I first went to the settings tab and selected 'Reveal Config Vars' from the 'Config Vars' menu.
 - I then proceeded to add all of my environment variables to this section and save them in turn.
-- The final step prior to submission was to ensure the 'DEBUG' environment variable was set to 'false'.
+- The final step prior to submission was to ensure the 'DEBUG' environment variable was set to 'False'.

 ### Deploying this Project

-If you wish to deploy this website yourself, here is how to go about it.
+If you wish to deploy a version of this website for yourself, here is how to go about it.

 #### Create a Version of the repository:

  - Log in to or create your own Github account [HERE](https://github.com/).
- - Go to the Hopes and Dreams repository [HERE](https://github.com/rowlandcoping/hopes-and-dreams) and select 'Fork' to create your own snapshot of the repository.
+ - Go to the Cheese and Beer repository [HERE](https://github.com/rowlandcoping/hopes-and-dreams) and select 'Fork' to create your own snapshot of the repository.

 #### Creating your own Heroku Account: